Landmarks of Delhi – India Gate, Raj Ghat & Red Fort

-Today, on our return from Mathura where we had gone for Holi celebrations, we (myself and friends) had a day to spend in Delhi.
+Today, on our return from Mathura where we had gone for Holi celebrations, we (myself and my friends) had a day to spend in Delhi.
 Though I have visited New Delhi several times, mostly for business meetings, I haven’t had the chance to see around the landmarks.
 I decided to address that today.

 Below the word INDIA, in capital letters, is inscribed: